S1M0N38/dante.nvim/README.md

 For obtaining the best results, you should:

 - Carefully write your own prompt for your specific use case.
-- Avoid breaking lines at a fixed column (e.g. 80).
+- Avoid breaking lines at a fixed column (e.g., 80).
 Instead, use a new line when you feel it's necessary (just like writing with pen and paper) or a double new line for paragraph separation.
 - Selecting smaller chunks of text focuses on the details, but you may miss the big picture.
 - Use a powerful model like `gpt-4`, but it's more expensive and slower.
 - For text files with a lot of lines, you may want to increase the "linematch" diffopt to 300 or more.
 This is a temporary workaround until I find a better solution.

 ## ⚠️ Warnings

-Be cautious of the text your are feeding into Dante.
-There is no mechanism to mitigate prompt injection and the resulting text can be unexpected.
+Be cautious of the text you are feeding into Dante.
+There is no mechanism to mitigate prompt injection, and the resulting text can be unexpected.

 ![example prompt-injection](https://github.com/S1M0N38/dante.nvim/blob/main/prompt-injection.png?raw=true)